 Noisy Gating for Exploration

-A critical training trick from Shazeer et al. (2017) is to add tunable noise to the gating logits during training:
+Shazeer et al. (2017) add tunable noise to the gating logits during training:

 where $\epsilon \sim \mathcal{N}(0, \mathbf{I})$ and $\mathbf{w}_{\text{noise}} \in \mathbb{R}^N$ are learnable noise scale parameters.
 Without this noise, the gating network quickly converges to always selecting the same experts, causing the remaining experts to receive no gradient signal and effectively die.